yghlc/BigImageMapper/tutorial/Setting_running_on_ITSC.md

 submit a job for running computing script using [Slurm](https://www.cuhk.edu.hk/itsc/hpc/slurm.html).
 [Singularity](https://www.cuhk.edu.hk/itsc/hpc/singularity.html) can create a isolated software environment for running scripts.

-Due to small size of home folder (20 GB), data should be stored in other places.
+Due to the small size of home folder (20 GB), data should be stored in other places.

 #### Step 1: copy a singularity image
 For easy use and convenience, I have built a singularity image and uploaded it to Dropbox.